pmverma/winscp/README.md

 	Upload same as above.

+###You can try with a ready to install installer under "deployment/winscp572setup.exe"
 For more about on what/how: http://winscp.net/forum/viewtopic.php?t=15351

 This is the README file for source code package of WinSCP.